 A committee on the Use of Institute Facilities is established by and is responsible to the President of Georgia Tech.
-The Committee shall have the following membership: a chairperson appointed by the President; one student appointed by the undergraduate SGA; one student appointed by the graduate SGA; one faculty member appointed by The Executive Board of the Institute; the Vice President for Student Affairs or designee; the Director Capital Planning and Space Management or designee; and the CPSM Scheduling Officer.
+The Committee shall have the following membership: a chairperson appointed by the President; one student appointed by the undergraduate SGA; one student appointed by the graduate SGA; one faculty member appointed by the Faculty Executive Board; the Vice President of Student Life or designee; the Director Capital Planning and Space Management or designee; and the CPSM Scheduling Officer.
 The Chair is the first point of contact with the Scheduling Officer to determine if waivers and/or exceptions are warranted.
 The Chair can defer to the full Committee to make a recommendation.
 The Committee shall: